Cuilidh, quality self-catering in Carradale, Kintyre

-There is a temporary village shop filled with local Kintyre produce and staples just outside the Village Hall (you pass it on the way into Carradale).
-It’s open daily 10 am until 2 pm except Sunday’s.
+There is a temporary village shop filled with local Kintyre produce and staples just outside the Village Hall (you pass it on the way into Carradale) and a new village shop planned to be opened very soon at the Post Office.

 And if you fancy a hair cut or a bit of pampering, you can visit the eco-friendly micro-salon in Carradale called H’Airds.

 To keep the children occupied just outside the front door 5 minutes along a short path heading toward Deer Hill through Seneval Wood, you’ll find a Lottery Funded playground with the usual assortment of swings and see-saws.

 And last but not least, the fantastic scenery, the magnificent Carradale Bay, the walks, the cycle routes, the fresh air, nature, the historical monuments and sites that are all nearby or an ideal day trip away.

 Carradale is on the east coast of the stunning Kintyre peninsula.
 There are no dual carriageways, it’s mainly one A road with B roads that form the network.
 Many of the B roads are single track with lots of Passing Places.